flix/book/src/creating-objects.md

-## Calling Constructors
+## Creating Objects

-We can use imports to retrieve the constructor of a Java class and then call its associated function to construct a new Java object.
+We can import the constructor of a Java class as a Flix function and use it to construct new objects.

 For example:

 ```flix